-The Legislature's enunciation of the two concepts of 'condition or use' is consistent with the Court's common law jurisprudence......
+The Legislature's enunciation of the two concepts of 'condition or use' is consistent with the Court's common law jurisprudence.....

-"[I]n a Texas Tort Claims Act ... we interpreted ... 'condition or use' to 'encompass disparate bases for liability, one of which is not dependant [sic] upon the actions of any employee.'
-DeWitt v.
-Harris Cnty., 904 S.W.2d 650, 653 (Tex.1995).
+"[I]n a Texas Tort Claims Act ... we interpreted ... 'condition or use' to 'encompass disparate bases for liability, one of which is not dependant [sic] upon the actions of any DeWitt v.
+Harris Cnty., 904 employee.'
+S.W.2d 650, 653 (Tex.1995).
 We explained that the 'use' language "encompasses ... liability based on respondeat superior.'
 Id.
 We explained that the 'use' language 'encompasses ... liability based on respondeat superior.'
-We added that the inclusion of 'liability for a condition of real property' existed 'in addition to liability principles based on of respondeat superior,' and therefore liability for a condition imposed liability for premises defects.
+We added that the inclusion of 'liability for a condition of real property' existed 'in addition to liability based on principles of respondeat superior,' therefore liability for a condition imposed liability for premises defects.
 Id. (emphasis omitted).
-Ouite plainly, in DeWitt we held that the inclusion of the 'use' language was meant to impose liability for the negligent actions of an employee based on principles of respondeat superior.
+Quite plainly, in DeWitt we held that the inclusion of the 'use' language was meant to impose liability for the negligent actions of an employee based on principles of respondeat superior.
 Id.

 Abutahoun v.
 Dow Chemical Co., 463 S.W.3d 42, 50 (Tex.
 2015) (quoting DeWitt v.
 Harris Cnty., 904 S.W.2d 650, 653 (Tex.1995)).
 The cases interpreting this section have focused on several issues.
 First, what constitutes tangible personal property?
 Second, when do the plaintiff's damages arise from the condition or use of personal property?
-Third, when is there sufficient nexus between the condition or use of
+Third, when is there sufficient nexus between the condition or use of property and the alleged injury told the governmental entity liable.